Compulsive Gambling Symptoms, Causes and Effects

 Is There a Test or Self-Assessment I Can Do?

 If you think you may have a gambling problem, ask yourself whether you would be okay if you stopped gambling right now.
 If you feel anxious or as if you shouldn’t stop yet, chances are you are suffering from a gambling addiction.
-However, if you are not sure, call our hotline any time at 1-888-997-3147(Who Answers?) to speak with someone who can help you assess whether or not you have a problem and need help to recover.
+However, if you are not sure, call our hotline any time at to speak with someone who can help you assess whether or not you have a problem and need help to recover.

 Medication: Are There Drug Options for Gambling Disorders?